jamesNWT/hexapawn/README.md

 # hexapawn
-a simple hexapawn game that runs in the console with an AI that makes random moves.
+a simple hexapawn game that runs in the console.

 Hexapawn wasn't created to be fun but to demonstrate a very simple case of reinforcement learning.
 I implemented it as a way to try out C++ and have a starting point for a chess engine and trying